All-optical switching at the two-photon limit with interference-localized states: Conclusion

 In this article, we have introduced a switching concept based on the single-particle localization in a lattice by destructive interference with coincident delocalization of correlated two-particle state.
 In other words, single photons remain trapped in a part of the system while a pair delocalizes.
+The proposed switching concept is purely quantum mechanical and operates only at the quantum limit of few photons.
 One can either continuously extract the photons from outside the localized state via a sink, which we call the open operation of the switch, or one can wait for photons to geometrically separate from the initial state and collect them instantaneously, which we call the closed operation.

-We have demonstrated the switching scheme using the minimal three-sites Stub unit cell model.
-The system is described by a Bose-Hubbard model and solved using exact diagonalization and a Lindblad master equation.
-Moreover, we have also considered the localized Aharonov-Bohm cages of a diamond chain as another model realizing the switch.
-In both systems, the closed dynamics consists of oscillation of the two photons between the opposite edges, allowing the geometric separation of the closed switch operation.
-For the open switch operation in the presence of a sink, the two-photon states are dissipated while the single-photon states remain localized.

-We have found analytical two-level models explaining the Rabi-type oscillations.
-Based on such models, we have found expressions for the switching time and the 'ON' versus 'OFF' contrast.
-In the closed operation, for small particle interaction compared to single-particle hopping, the switching time depends on a system-dependent geometric factor and the interaction strength.
-The same is true for the open operation at large $\gamma$, while at small $\gamma$ the switching time is independent of the interaction strength.
-Furthermore, we have found that the 'ON' versus 'OFF' contrast in the Stub unit cell is limited, whereas it is perfect for the diamond chain.
+We have demonstrated the switching scheme using the minimal three-sites Stub unit cell model , and the diamond chain.
+Based on analytical two-level models, we have found expressions for the switching time in terms of the Rabi oscillation frequency of the two interacting photons between opposite edges.
+Furthermore, we have found that the `ON' versus `OFF' contrast in the Stub unit cell is limited, whereas it is perfect for the diamond chain.
 However, the contrast in the Stub unit cell can be improved by tuning a geometric parameter that increases the overlap of the localized state on the input site.

-The proposed switch is inherently single-photon-by-single-photon since the input and the control signals can consist of no more than a single photon, respectively.
-If the signal or control beam consists of many photons, the interaction would delocalize them from the lattice, resulting in a false signal.
-Even if the interaction could be turned on or off by other means, it turns out that the delocalization time-scale is much longer for many particles, as we demonstrate in Appendix \ref{sec:multiphoton}.
-However, partial switching can be achieved at such cases.
-At the classical limit, the delocalization does not occur or occurs very weakly, depending on the model, which we demonstrate in Appendix \ref{sec:classical}.
-Thus, the switch operation is purely quantum mechanical at the fundamental limit.